 The CASL Communications Coordinator (CC) is responsible for informing and educating the public, stakeholders, and decision-makers regarding the achievements and opportunities created by CASL.
 The CASL CC will work the CASL Extended Leadership Team (ELT) to inform stakeholders and other interested parties of status updates and activities regarding the CASL project; keep decision-makers updated on CASL technology and its future potential; identify and address emerging stakeholder issues related to the CASL project; promote the benefits and initiatives offered by CASL with decision-makers and stakeholders; foster interaction between CASL leadership and key policy makers; guide efforts at understanding and achieving technology transfer; and explore challenges to the growth of nuclear energy and the success of CASL.

 The CC uses a Communications Committee in carrying out the CASL communication needs.
-The committee is composed of representatives of CASL core partners and selected consultants.
+The committee is composed of representatives of CASL founding partners and selected consultants.
 The role of the committee is to produce printed and online materials that educate and update key audiences and stakeholders and address issues that arise related to funding, safety, and mission.